 - Organic Liquid Fertilizer

 Liquid fertilizers are obtained from soluble fertilizers and are distributed mostly distributed through the watering system.
 The great advantage is that distributed in this way.
-The fertilizers do not come in direct contact with soil’s substrate.
+The fertilizers do not come in direct contact with the soil’s substrate.
 It maintains its pH level and salt concentration.
 The main disadvantage is that the temperature of the air conditions the use.
 At temperatures above 25 degrees, absorption of liquid organic lawn fertilizer is reduced.
 The wind also has a negative impact, causing organic fertilizer to be distributed unevenly.

 - Organic Solid Fertilizer